 New York CLE Credit

-This transitional/non-transitional CLE program is approved for newly admitted and experienced NY attorneys in accordance with the requirements of the New York State CLE Board for 1.5 for 90-minute programs New York CLE credits.
+Unless otherwise stated, ABA webinars are are approved for newly admitted and experienced NY attorneys in accordance with the requirements of the New York State CLE Board.
+Diversity, Inclusion and Elimination of Bias credit hours are only available for experienced attorneys.

 Mandatory CLE Information

 Visit our MCLE resources to learn more about how the ABA strives to support states' mandatory CLE requirements.